Updated: Jun 8

 Aw, eschatology: don't you love it?
 Which one of us can read the book of Revelation and state that we have figured it all out?
 Oh, there are those who claim they have but I wouldn't believe them.
 This book is a difficult one.

 The only way to discover any of it is to go back to the Torah, the prophets, and the writings: or the TeNaKh (Old Testament).
 If you try and figure it out without “going back” then you will definitely be lost.

 What about this harlot in Revelation?
 Who is she?
 We have all heard teachings on this, now I will offer mine for your consideration.

 In Numbers Chapter 5:11-31 we can read about a cup of jealousy, or cup of adultery.
+In Hebrew tradition it is called the law of Sotah.
 Much can be learned from this cup which compares to the cup that the harlot is holding in the book of Revelation (Revelation 18:6).